 If you are suspended for having a pornographic profile, header, or background image, you can appeal by logging in to your account and submitting an appeal here.

-There is currently no way to appeal a decision by the Twitter team that permanently changes your account setting to Mark media I Tweet as containing material that may be sensitive in response to repeated mislabeling of sensitive content.
+There is currently no way to appeal a decision by the Twitter team that permanently changes your account setting to Mark media you Tweet as containing material that may be sensitive in response to repeated mislabeling of sensitive content.